You are here

 VI.
 Sexuality Education Training

-The applicant shall have completed a minimum of sixty (60) clock hours of training in how to effecitvely carry out (do) sexuality education.
-Of these sixty (60) hours of Specialty Training in Sexuality Education, thirty (30) hours may be earned through eLearning.
-The remaining thirty (30) hours (non-eLearning) must be in-person learning [synchronous eLearning does not apply for these remaining thirty (30) hours].
+The applicant shall have completed a minimum of sixty (60) clock hours of training in how to effectively carry out (do) sexuality education.

 Applicants are required to document at least three (3) hours in each content area listed below, with a maximum of twenty (20) hours in any one content area A – E below.